 Stick to Your Trading Plan and Steer Clear of Emotions

-Perhaps one of the most damning factors that doom many traders is not following their trading plan and deciding with emotions running high.
+Perhaps one of the most damning factors that dooms many traders is not following their trading plan and deciding when their emotions run high.
 First, define a robust trading plan, test it through demo accounts, and then make sure you stick to it and trade with discipline.
 No matter if your trades perform great or awful, beware of fear and greed.
 Of course, if all your trades are failing miserably, you need to reconsider your trading plan.
 However, if only one trade performs exceptionally well or poorly, don’t let it cloud your judgment for upcoming investments.

 Use Your Tools Wisely